Condition numbers in multiview geometry, instability in relative pose estimation, and RANSAC: Computation of X.5-Point Curves

 Note that there are $22$ equations from \eqref{eq:P1P2-constraint}, \eqref{eq:P3-constraint}, \eqref{eq:Jac-drop} and altogether $9$ unknowns, namely $\alpha_1$, $\alpha_2$, $\alpha_3$, $\alpha_4$, $(\bar{\gamma}_5)_1$, $(\bar{\gamma}_5)_2$, $d_1$, $d_2$, $d_3$.
 The solutions to this polynomial system, projected to the $\bar{\gamma}_5$-plane, define the $4.5$-point curve.

 By setting $(\bar{\gamma}_5)_1$ to various different values, we compute the zero-dimensional solution sets as in Fig.~\ref{fig:scanning}.
 The real solutions for $(\bar{\gamma}_5)_2$ correspond to the intersection between the $4.5$-point curve and a column of the image.
 The solutions to these systems are computed using parameter homotopy~\cite{breiding2018homotopycontinuation}.
 By Theorem~\ref{thm:image-E}, the systems have $30$ complex solutions, so there are at most $30$ real intersections with the various columns of the second image.
-Linearly connecting the intersection points, the $4.5$-point curve is rendered.
-Based on our experiments, computing the intersection points for each choice of $(\bar{\gamma}_5)_1$ takes about $10$ ms on a desktop computer.
+Linearly connecting the intersection points, the $4.5$-point curve is rendered on the image.

 In applications we may wish to estimate the condition number by approximating \eqref{eq:proxy} as the reciprocal distance from a target point to the curve.
 Then a full plot of the curve is not required.
 We can simply compute the intersection points as $(\bar{\gamma}_5)_1$ ranges over a small interval around the correspondence candidate, see Fig.~\ref{fig:scanning}(b).